etan18/Obsidian-Notes/Humanities & Social Science/food systems.md

 >In the fishing industry, **bycatch** is the discarded biomass of marine animals caught accidentally that fishermen do not want, cannot sell, or cannot keep.
 These animals commonly suffer injuries or die due to these encounters.
 >
 >This is a big problem ecologically and economically, as bycatch can slow the rebuilding of over-fished areas, put at-risk species in further danger, or damage marine habitats.

+**Extended producer responsibility (EPR) laws** make food producers, including manufacturers and brand owners, financially and operationally responsible for the end-of-life management of their products and packaging.
+- Shifts the burden of waste collection, recycling, and disposal from local governments and taxpayers to the producers
+- Encourages more sustainable, less wasteful, and more easily recyclable products.
+- EPR laws are being introduced at the state level (as of November 2025, introduced in 7 states and proposed legislation in at least 8 more).

 ---
 # the U.S. food system